 How to View the HTTP Request and Response of an Issue in Netsparker Standard

 - In the Issues panel, select an Issue.
 The Issue is displayed in the Vulnerability tab of the Central Panel.
 (Depending on your monitor size, you may want to resize the panels in the window, so that you can see it better.)

 - Select the HTTP Request/Response tab.
 The HTTP Request and Response panels are displayed, showing the Request and Response the scanner received from the target server.
 (You may wish to close the Dashboard, Sitemap, Knowledge Base, Issues or Logs panels for a better view.)

-- Depending on the Issue you've selected and the Response content, other tabs may be displayed allowing you to view the Request and Response in different ways:
+- Depending on the Issue you've selected and the Response body's content, other tabs may be displayed allowing you to view the Request and Response in different ways:

 - Click, for example, the XML tab